 Signs You Need to Improve Accountability in Your Team

-One mistake some leaders make is that they feel they need to be the only accountable person.
-This doesn’t always need to be the case.
-There are a few telltale signs that show you could benefit from improving accountability in your team.
+There are a few signs that show you could benefit from improving accountability in your team.

-If you are a leader who doesn’t know the technical details of the work being done, that isn’t always a problem.
-Some of the best leaders are those who can abstract themselves from the detail and be more strategic.
+If you are a leader who doesn’t know the technical details of your team’s work, that isn’t always a problem.
+Some of the best leaders can remove themselves from the details and be more strategic.

-However, when you don’t know the details of the work, you may need to improve accountability by delegating to a specific person to take charge of the technical aspects.
-You are giving them accountability for overseeing the technical work, because they are best placed to understand it.
+However, when you don’t know the technical details of the work, you may need to improve accountability by delegating to somebody else to take charge.

-Sometimes there will be too many cooks in your team.
-Everyone will want to have an opinion and before you know it, you will need to facilitate decision making as discussions reach a standstill.
+Sometimes there will be too many opinions in your team.
+Before you know it, you will need to step in as discussions about the best approach take too long.

-Discussions may reach deadlock when team members can’t agree and they all have the same level of authority.
-This means that nobody can make the call and you may need to step in to resolve the situation.
-However, this can be time consuming.
-Why not instead delegate accountability to somebody who is better placed to make the call in your team?
+Decisions might reach deadlock when team members can’t agree and they all have the same level of authority.
+This means that nobody can make a call and you may need to step in to fix it.

 I like to think of accountability this way: